rohan9kulkarni/rohankulkarni.github.io/content/notes/_index.md

 ---
-title : 'Physics Ninja Chronicles' subtitle : 'Stealthily Slicing through Complexity, One Equation at a Time!' summary : Notes share : false layout : docs
+title : 'Physics Notes Repository' subtitle : ''
+summary : Notes
+share : false
+layout : docs
 toc: true
 ---
-:construction: Disclaimer : I am currently in the process of updating the page and adding a lot more.
+:construction: Disclaimer : I am (still, delayed by a lot) currently in the process of updating the page and adding a lot more.
 If the webpage is down or buggy for a day or two, I apologize for the inconvinience.
 Instead of uploading solutions coursewise, I will be uploading a much larger array of well documented problems+solutions and notes (if any).

 ## Standard Model of Particle Physics